getrona/E-track/README.md

 ## Known Bugs

  Although there are no known bugs.
-The website looks better on smaller screens.
+The website looks better on larger screens.

 ## Support and contact details